imgopi41/Alarm_Project/README.md

 5. While loop is applied, if the given input is matched with alarm time mp3 file is played to report the user.

+**IV.
+Applications & Future Scope**

+This is project can be developed as backend for laptop & computer applications with interactive GUI.